phatnguyenuit/react-compose-providers/how-to-compose-react-providers-with-typescript.md

 Now, in the root component (App component) you can create only one Provider including all Providers.

-This utility is flexible as well, so we can setup our component unit tests in case we just need some providers (not all)
+This utility is flexible as well, so we can set up our component unit tests in case we just need some providers (not all)

 ```tsx
 import React from 'react';